5.2% increase in Continental share price.

 Free float unchanged at 54.0%

-As at the end of the year, we determined the distribution of free float of Continental shares by way of shareholder identification (SID).
-We were able to assign 92.3 million of the 108.0 million shares held in the form of shares or alternatively as American depositary receipts (ADRs) in the U.S.A. to institutional and private investors.
-The identification ratio was 85.5% (PY: 86.5%).
+As at the end of the year, we once again determined the distribution of free float of Continental shares by way of shareholder identification (SID).
+We were able to assign 97.9 million of the 108.0 million shares held in the form of shares or alternatively as American depositary receipts (ADRs) in the USA to more than 700 institutional investors across 48 countries.
+The identification ratio was 90.7% (PY: 85.5%).

-According to the SID, the identified level of Continental shares held in Europe decreased significantly compared with the previous year to 51.1% (PY: 56.8%).
-The identified level of shares held by institutional investors from the United Kingdom and Ireland remained stable at 25.3%.
-The identified holdings of German institutional investors dropped to 6.6% in the year under review (PY: 10.0%).
-At 5.9%, shareholdings of private German shareholders were slightly higher than the previous year’s level of 5.7%.
-Shareholdings of French institutional investors decreased to 3.1% (PY: 5.9%).
-Scandinavian investors held 4.4% (PY: 3.2%) of Continental shares at the end of 2019.
-Shareholdings of institutional investors in other European countries declined to 5.7% (PY: 6.7%).
+According to the SID, the identified level of Continental shares held in Europe was slightly higher than the previous year at 52.5% (PY: 51.1%).
+The identified level of shares held by institutional investors from the UK and Ireland increased to 29.7% (PY: 25.3%).
+The identified holdings of German institutional investors rose to 9.3% in the year under review (PY: 6.6%).
+Scandinavian investors held 4.1% (PY: 4.4%) of Continental shares at the end of 2020.
+At 3.4%, the shareholdings of French institutional investors also showed little change (PY: 3.1%).
+Shareholdings of institutional investors in other European countries amounted to 6.0% (PY: 5.7%).

 |Continental share data|